 There is also a behavioural emphasis on the learner undertaking the assessment in an efficient and safe manner.

-The learner must demonstrate sufficient knowledge and understanding of high risk confined spaces, and must demonstrate the appropriate practical skills and knowledge, through a mix of practical observation and written assessment.
+The learner must demonstrate sufficient knowledge and understanding of high risk confined spaces, and must demonstrate the appropriate practical skills, through a mix of practical observation and knowledge assessment.